 With unemployment reaching historic lows, companies are increasingly using “sign-on” bonuses to win over prospective talent.
 These are typically one-time payments offered to potential hires, used to incentivize them to join your company.
 Most are contingent upon the new employee working for the company for a minimum amount of time, typically a year.

 For employees, it’s a warm and fuzzy feeling being welcomed with open arms (and pocketbooks).
 But all good things must come to an end—some sooner than others.

 So, what happens when an employee leaves the company prematurely?
-Quite simply, the employee must pay back the bonus.
-The process of getting these funds back is often called “clawback.”
-Below are a few common scenarios a company might encounter when trying to claw back a sign-on bonus.
+Quite simply, the employee must repay the sign on bonus.
+The process of getting these funds back is often called a “clawback.”
+Below are a few common scenarios a company might encounter when negotiating the repayment of a sign-on bonus.

 Let’s say an employee joins in April.
 Their $2,000 sign-on bonus is paid, under the agreement that the individual will stay for at least a year.
 Fast forward to October, and the individual has left the company.
 Now what?

 The first item to consider is gross payment versus net received.
 For this example, let’s assume this is a state with no tax and only federal taxes were taken.
 Social Security and Medicare taxes (FICA) taken would be $153.
 And we’ll use the supplemental rate for federal (25%), so deduct another $500.
 When all’s said and done, the employee cuts a check to the company for $1,347.